 Research technologies are transforming our biological knowledge-base in ways that have never been possible.
 As the stewards of quality biospecimens and associated big data, biobanks are providing pathways to diagnostics and discovery that permeate across the globe with the goal of improvement in prevention, wellness, and healthcare applications.
 The opening plenary of ISBER 2020 aims to provide high-impact scientific narratives in which biobanks have paved the road towards a better tomorrow.
 Accomplishments in biomarker discovery, community engagement, and advancements in artificial intelligence will be some of the storylines highlighted by speakers who have utilized biobanks for their research.

 Dean Ornish, MD, Preventive Medicine Research Institute, USA

 Biodiversity Archives as Databanks of Ecosystems Past

 Kyle Van Houtan, PhD, Monterey Bay Aquarium, USA

-CIRM and the Translation of Science into Cell and Gene Medicines
+CIRM – A Global Leader in the Translation of Stem Cell Science into Cell and Gene Therapy Medicines

 Abla Creasey, PhD, Californa Institute for Regenerative Medicine, USA